Continuous logistic Gaussian random measure fields for spatial distributional modelling: Introduction

-Within a Bayesian context, it is natural to put a prior on probability density functions and derive posterior distributions of such probability density functions given observed data.
+The limitations of these methods, particularly in providing robust uncertainty quantification, prompt us to turn toward Bayesian approaches.
+Within this context, it is natural to put a prior on probability density functions and derive posterior distributions of such probability density functions given observed data.
 The most common class of models are infinite mixture models.
-Its popularity is partly due to the wide literature on algorithms for posterior sampling within a Markov Chain Monte Carlo framework \citep{jain2004split, walker2007sampling, papaspiliopoulos2008retrospective} or fast approximation \citep{minka2001family}.
-Non-parametric approaches include generalizing stick breaking processes \citep{dunson2008kernel, dunson2007bayesian, chung2009nonparametric, griffin2006order}, multivariate transformation of a Beta distribution \citep{trippa2011multivariate} or transforming a Gaussian Process (GP) \citep{jara2011class, donner2018efficient, Tokdar2010, gautier2021SLGPoptim}.
-The Spatial Logistic Gaussian Process (SLGP) model, related to \citep{Tokdar2010} and being at the center of the present contribution following up on \citep{gautier2021SLGPoptim}, is itself a spatial generalization of the Logistic Gaussian Process (LGP) model.
+Its popularity is partly due to the wide literature on algorithms for posterior sampling within a Markov Chain Monte Carlo framework \citep{jain_split-merge_2004, walker_sampling_2007, papaspiliopoulos_retrospective_2008} or fast approximation \citep{minka_family_2001}.
+Non-parametric approaches include generalizing stick breaking processes \citep{dunson_kernel_2008, dunson_bayesian_2007, chung_nonparametric_2009, griffin_order-based_2006}, multivariate transformation of a Beta distribution \citep{trippa_multivariate_2011} or transforming a Gaussian Process (GP) \citep{jara_class_2011, donner_efficient_2018, tokdar_bayesian_2010, gautier_goal-oriented_2021}.
+The Spatial Logistic Gaussian Process (SLGP) model, related to \cite{tokdar_bayesian_2010} and being at the center of the present contribution following up on \cite{gautier_goal-oriented_2021}, is itself a spatial generalization of the logistic Gaussian process model.